jbhopkins/bioxtasraw/docs/source/tutorial/s2_denss.rst

 membrane proteins surrounded by lipids or detergents, which have more than one electron density.
-Bead models typically only have two (molecule and solvent) or three bead densities, and so typically fail to reconstruct these complex objects. `DENSS <http://denss.org>`_ has been fully implemented in RAW and will be used to recontruct these electron densities.
+Bead models typically only have two (molecule and solvent) or three bead densities, and so typically fail to reconstruct these complex objects. `DENSS <http://denss.org>`_ has been fully implemented in RAW and will be used to reconstruct these electron densities.
 In order to align and average these densities, EMAN2 will be used.
 Note that you need :ref:`EMAN2 installed <eman2>` to do this part of the tutorial.